gx9702/UA-TypeRepository/Core/Part3/ReferenceTypes/HasEncoding/readme.md

 <!-- objecttype -->
 ## HasEncoding
+The type for references from data type nodes to to data type encoding nodes.
 The representation of the HasEncoding ReferenceType in the address space is shown in the following table:

 |Name|Attribute|